carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <img class="b30" src="https://carolinafishes.github.io/images/TOAST_TaxoGuide.png" alt="">
 <br>
 <br>
 Leaves are your sampled species and there is no limit to the number of levels you can add.
 Simply add more columns if you wish for increased resolution.
 Please note that you need a column entitled "leaves".
 You can save this in any format you wish to read into R (.csv, .tsv, etc).
-In our case, we will use a .csv file.
+In our case, we will use a .csv file <a href='https://github.com/carolinafishes/toast/tree/master/sample_data'> that is distributed with this software.</a>
 <br>
 <br>
 Additionally, you must also fill in all levels.
 For the purpose of this tutorial we will look at the difference between baleen and toothed whales and higher level subclades such dolphins using your web browser to interactively explore missing data circlepack plots.
 <pre>
-taxonomy<-read.csv("cetacean_taxonomy", header=TRUE)
+taxonomy<-read.csv("/toast/sample_data/cetacean_taxonomy.csv", header=TRUE)
+#note, please change the path to reflect the location on your HD
 VisualizeTaxonomyInteractive(tsv, taxonomy, 0)
 </pre>
 As above, the missing data file along with your threshold of mininum number of loci is used to generate these plots.
 We are going to begin by setting our threshold to zero, to see how missing data is distributed overall.
 The above code should have opened an interactive plot in your browser like this one